github/docs/content/actions/administering-github-actions/usage-limits-billing-and-administration.md

 * "[AUTOTITLE](/organizations/managing-organization-settings/configuring-the-retention-period-for-github-actions-artifacts-and-logs-in-your-organization)"
 * "[AUTOTITLE](/admin/policies/enforcing-policies-for-your-enterprise/enforcing-policies-for-github-actions-in-your-enterprise#enforcing-a-policy-for-artifact-and-log-retention-in-your-enterprise)"

+## Workflow run history retention policy

+The workflow runs in a repository's workflow run history are retained for 400 days.
+After 400 days, workflow runs are archived.
+10 days after archival, they are permanently deleted.
+The retention period for workflow runs cannot be modified.
+For more information, see "[AUTOTITLE](/actions/monitoring-and-troubleshooting-workflows/monitoring-workflows/viewing-workflow-run-history)."

 ## Disabling or limiting {% data variables.product.prodname_actions %} for your repository or organization

 {% data reusables.actions.disabling-github-actions %}